sleeptoken/zettelkasten/Scanning and Networks.md

 - The TCP header splits into several packets to evade the packet filter.
 For any transmission, every TCP header must have the source and destination port for the initial packet (8-octet, 64-bit).
 - The initialized flags in the next packet allow the remote host to reassemble the packets upon receipt via an Internet protocol module that detects the fragmented data packets using field-equivalent values of the source, destination, protocol, and identification.

-In this scan, the system splits the TCP header into several fragments and transmits them over the network.
 However, IP reassembly on the server side may result in unpredictable and abnormal results, such as fragmentation of the IP header data.
 Some hosts may fail to parse and reassemble the fragmented packets, which may lead to crashes, reboots, or even network device monitoring dumps.

 Some firewalls might have rule sets that block IP fragmentation queues in the kernel (e.g., CONFIG_IP_ALWAYS_DEFRAG option in the Linux kernel), although this is not widely implemented because of its adverse effects on performance.

-Since many IDS use signature-based methods to indicate scanning attempts on IP and/or TCP headers, the use of fragmentation will often evade this type of packet filtering and detection, resulting in a high probability of causing problems on the target network.
-Attackers use the SYN/FIN scanning method with IP fragmentation to evade this type of filtering and detection.
+> Since many IDS use signature-based methods to indicate scanning attempts on IP and/or TCP headers, the use of fragmentation will often evade this type of packet filtering and detection, resulting in a high probability of causing problems on the target network.

+Note:
-The screenshot below shows the SYN/FIN scan using the Zenmap tool.
+SYN/FIN scan using the Zenmap tool.  ->  `nmap -sS -T4 -A -f -v <ip>`
+#### Source Routing

 ### References
 M3 - CEHv13